Trusted WordPress tutorials, when you need them most.

 How to style the random quote in your WordPress sidebar

-This adds an area where you can choose your perfect color.
+This will open a color picker where you can select your perfect color.

 Changing the background color

-If you change your mind, you can restore the plugin’s default colors at any point.
-Simply click on the Default button.
+If you change your mind, you can restore the plugin’s default colors at any point by clicking on the ‘Default’ button.

 Customizing the quote's background image